 Certain current year apportionments from the State are based on financial and statistical information of the previous year.
-Any corrections due to the recalculation of the apportionment are made in February of the subsequent year.
+Any corrections due to the recalculation of the apportionment are made in February of the subsequent year and are recorded in the District's financial records when received.
 When known and measurable, these recalculations and corrections are accrued in the year in which the FTES are generated.